-HAMN represents participating industries that are committed to carrying out air quality monitoring as part of the MOECC’s Source Emissions Monitoring program (SEM).
+HAMN represents participating industries that are committed to carrying out air quality monitoring as part of the MECP’s Source Emissions Monitoring program (SEM).
 The HAMN website provides current Hamilton air quality reporting through real-time data reporting.

 The Hamilton industrial area is home to various industrial sectors ranging from iron and steel companies, chemical producers, manufacturers and several recycling facilities.
 With the close proximity of these facilities to each other and the complexity of meteorological conditions in Hamilton, assessing the sources of industrial emissions has always been a challenge.

 HAMN carries out the required air monitoring to meet the needs of each HAMN participating member.
 HAMN provides real-time meteorological information for assessing air quality data and investigating air complaints.
-Data is collected to support specific MOECC-industry abatement programs.
+Data is collected to support specific MECP-industry abatement programs.